 U.S. Department of Justice -- COPS Program.
 The Community Oriented Policing Services (COPS) grant program makes funds available for a number of purposes.
 Postsecondary institutions can use funds to strengthen security.

 FSA Handbook.
-The FSA Handbook describes the consumer information, including the campus security, requirements that an institution must provide to students, the Department, and others.
+The FSA Handbook describes the consumer information requirements that an institution must provide to students, the Department, and others.